-This operation uses numerous accepted correctional practices: Staffing levels are reviewed daily at the administrative staff morning meeting, inmate movement is well controlled with the practice of limiting mass movement, and limiting the number of inmates who can move from place to place.
+This operation uses numerous accepted correctional practices: Staffing levels are reviewed daily at the administrative staff morning meeting, inmate movement is well controlled based on the facility design of separation by the three facilities and practice of limiting mass movement.
 Corrections officers assigned to housing units are keenly aware of the inmates located in their unit and actively work to prevent problems from occurring (based on staff interviews and observations during the tour).

 There are no judicial findings of inadequacy; there are no findings of inadequacy from Federal investigative agencies, there are no findings of inadequacies from internal or external oversight bodies.
 Review of physical plant and blind spots are done through security reviews and audits conducted regularly at this facility.
 The composition has remained the same.
-Staffing levels are reviewed annually with the specific purpose of assessing sexual abuse and harassment elimination which involves the direct participation of the PREA Coordinator.
-There are no applicable state laws, local laws or regulations that affect PREA standards.
+Staffing levels are reviewed annually with the specific purpose of assessing sexual abuse and harassment elimination which involves the direct participation of the PREA coordinator.
+There are no Applicable state laws, local laws or regulations that affect PREA standards.

-Number and placement of supervisory staff is reviewed through budgetary review daily.
+Number and placement of supervisory staff is reviewed through administrative review daily.
 Supervisors were located throughout the facility.
 Supervisory presence was evident when reviewing logbooks in the housing units.
 Informal interviews with staff and inmates support that supervisors are readily available and make frequent unannounced visits to the units.